-When you have a particularly sad child, mornings are fraught with emotion.
-There are more long-term, emotional strategies that you can (and should) employ to help your child overcome separation anxiety.
+There are more long-term, psychological strategies that you can (and should) employ to help your child overcome separation anxiety.
 But sometimes it helps to have a few speedy tricks up your sleeve.
 Here are 7 ways to help ease your child’s separation anxiety at drop-off time …

 1. The Hug Button